valeriearena/apache-cxf-helloworld/README.md

+# webapp-apache-cxf
-# Web app with Apache CXF implementations of JAX-RS and JAX-WS that can be deployed to TomEE (Enterprise Tomcat).
+Web app with Apache CXF implementations of JAX-RS and JAX-WS that can be deployed to TomEE (Enterprise Tomcat).

 Follow the Setup Steps below.